Are There Different Types Of Cognitive Therapy?

 What are the methods of cognitive behavior therapy?

 The main varieties of cognitive behavioral therapy (CBT) are used to treat anxiety disorders or other behavioral responses are restructuring, guided discovery, exposure, journaling, behavioral experiments, and more.
 There are a number of different medically reviewed types of therapeutic approach depending on the different methodologies of counseling, as well as whether or not clients are children and adolescents.
-Additionally, there are different subsets within cognitive treatment such as dialectical behavior treatment and interpersonal therapy, all which have similarities and fall under the category of professional medical advice.
+Systematic review, or the study of studies, also collects evidence in regard to a specific topic or research question, which is beneficial in therapy methods.
+Additionally, there are different subsets within cognitive treatment such as dialectical behavior treatment and interpersonal therapy, all which have similarities and fall under the category of professional medical advice and expert opinion.

-What are the 3 types of cognitive therapy?
+What are the 3 types of cognitive therapy in clinical psychology?

 There are many different methods of clinical psychology, but the three largest therapeutic methods are: psychodynamic counseling, cognitive behavioral therapy (CBT), and humanistic counseling.
 Psychodynamic counseling focuses more on the unconscious mind and thought patterns that emerge, as well as any negative thoughts associated with suppressed memories.
 Cognitive behavioral therapy cbt focuses more on mental health and addressing a specific problem or behavior that a client has.
-These emotional responses and behaviors are focused on exclusively in most cases and effective treatment will attempt to change those behaviors.
+These emotional responses and behaviors are focused on exclusively in most cases and effective treatment will attempt to change those behaviors to lead to emotional health.

 What are the 4 different talk therapies?